meashiri/ctf-writeups/gh-pages/content/posts/202308-sekaiCTF/index.md

 Attachment: `capture.pcapng`

-In addition to the network packet capture, we are also given a netcat info to a challenge server.
+In addition to the network packet capture, we are also given the netcat info to a challenge server.

 Connecting to the server via netcat, gives us this:
 ```